JoSimon05/YT-AdBlock_by_Jo/README.md

 ## Known issues
 - Ads in between Shorts won't be hidden (but they can easily be skipped)
 - Video playback may stop when switching to Miniplayer mode (by pressing "i").
-- video player does not have the same function keys as the default one, but I've replicated the [main keyboard shortcuts](https://github.com/JoSimon05/YT-AdBlock_by_Jo/edit/Latest/README.md#keyboard-shortcuts-for-youtube-player)
+- Player does not have the same function keys as the default one, but I've replicated the [main keyboard shortcuts](https://github.com/JoSimon05/YT-AdBlock_by_Jo/edit/Latest/README.md#keyboard-shortcuts-for-youtube-player)

 > For any other problem or bug, please report them in [Issues](https://github.com/JoSimon05/YT-AdBlock_by_Jo/issues) section.